lukso-network/docs/docs/guides/universal-profile/edit-profile.md

 const myKM = new web3.eth.Contract(KeyManager.abi, keyManagerAddress);
 ```

-### 4.3 - Set data on our Universal Profile
+### 4.3 - Set data on the Universal Profile

 The final step is to edit our `LSP3Profile` key on our Universal Profile with the new value obtained in **Step 3.2**.
-We can easily access both the key and value from the encoded data obtained with erc725.js.
+We can easily access the key-value pair from the encoded data obtained with erc725.js.

-Since our Universal Profile is owned by a Key Manager, the call will have to go through the Key Manager first.
-We then need to **encoded the setData payload** and pass it to our Universal Profile to perform this last step.
+Since a Key Manager owns our Universal Profile, the call will first check permissions through the Key Manager.
+We then need to **encode** the `setData` payload and pass it to our Universal Profile to perform this last step.

 ```javascript title="main.js"
 // encode the setData payload